abdulakram17/FakeImageDetection/README.md

 # FakeImageDetection
-A Project to detect fake or real image by using
+A Project to detect fake or real image by using Machine Learning Using Convulution Neural Network